J1 Waiver Denied: The Most Common Reasons

 Obtaining a waiver of the two-year home residence requirement is not always the easiest task to undertake.

-With that being said, you can file an appeal or Motion to Reopen or Reconsider the Waiver Review’s determination of a denial.
-Nonetheless, you may be able to apply for a different statutory basis (mentioned above) for the waiver.
+With that being said, you can file an appeal or Motion to Reopen or Reconsider in certain circumstances.

-A motion to reopen is filed if there is new evidence or new facts that were not available the time of the original decision, like a change in country conditions.
+• A motion to reopen is filed if there is new evidence or new facts that were not available at the time of the original decision, like a change in country conditions.

 Denial After Receiving New Information